medusajs/medusa/docs/content/usage/local-development.md

 To test in a local server:

-1. Change to the directory of the server you want to test your changes in:
+1. Change to the directory of the backend you want to test your changes in:

 ```bash
 cd medusa-server